Vegas Hotel Guide

 The Encore Tower King suite is the benchmark for bachelor party accommodation in Las Vegas.
 At 1,800–2,000 sq ft, the layout includes a separate living room with dedicated seating, a wet bar, dual-sink bathroom with soaking tub, and panoramic south-facing Strip views through floor-to-ceiling windows.
 For a group of five, $900 per night works out to $180 per person — at or below the cost of individual standard rooms at competing Strip hotels.
 Encore also offers two-bedroom suites for groups of eight or more who want the entire group in a single reservation.
 Book the Encore Tower specifically; the Wynn Tower has excellent rooms but fewer of the bachelor party-specific suite configurations.

-Best for: Groups of 4–8 who want the premier day-and-night combination on one property — Encore Beach Club and XS Nightclub without leaving the building.
+Best for: Groups of 4–8 who want the premier day-and-night combination on one property — Encore Beach Club and EBC at Night without leaving the building.
+(XS Nightclub is closed for renovation Aug 1–Dec 30, 2026; reopening NYE Dec 31.)

 The Cosmopolitan — Wraparound Terrace Suite